 When I first saw and re-proved this result, I was skeptical, as I imagine you are.
 So I implemented it.
 In Figure 2.20 you can see the results.
-This presents a histogram of distances between random points in D dimensions for $D \in \{1, 2, 3, 10, 20, 100\}$ .
-As you can see, all of these distances begin to concentrate around 1, even for "medium dimension" problems.
+This presents a histogram of distances between random points in D dimensions for $D \in \{1,2,3,10,20,100\}$ .
+As you can see, all of these distances begin to concentrate around $0.4\sqrt{D}$ , even for "medium dimension" problems.

 You should now be terrified: the only bit of information that KNN gets is distances.
 And you've just seen that in moderately high dimensions, all distances becomes equal.
-So then isn't is the case that KNN simply cannot work?
+So then isn't it the case that